 Ulnar impaction syndrome most commonly presents in middle-aged patients.
 The majority of cases occur in association with positive ulnar variance or increased dorsal tilt of the distal radius, which may be congenital or due to a previous fracture, premature growth plate closure or radial head resection (such as may follow an Essex-Lopresti fracture-dislocation).
 Ulnar impaction syndrome is rare in the absence of such anatomic predispositions but can occur if there is excessive repeated loading of the ulnar-carpus in daily activity 5.

-Patients present with chronic or sub-acute ulnar-sided wrist pain exacerbated by activity.
+Patients present with chronic or subacute ulnar-sided wrist pain exacerbated by activity.
 There is often associated swelling and limitation of forearm and wrist movement.
-Anything that results in relative increase in ulnar variance such as ﬁrm grip, pronation and ulnar deviation of the wrist, can exacerbate the symptoms.
+Anything that results in a relative increase in ulnar variance such as ﬁrm grip, pronation and ulnar deviation of the wrist, can exacerbate the symptoms.

 As the name suggests, ulnar impaction syndrome involves impaction of the distal ulnar upon the ulnar-sided carpal bones, particularly the lunate.
 This results in a continuum of pathologic changes which are represented in the class II subsection of the Palmer classification of TFCC lesions.
 2

 - IIB TFC complex wear, lunate or ulnar chondromalacia

 - IIC TFC complex perforation, lunate or ulnar chondromalacia